arigeisler/MNMCodeAppendix/README.md

 initial_data.m : Generates random distribution of points with Delaunay triangulation for an initial condition.

-#### MNM custom LAMMPS model code: contains core model proposed in text, to be run with a full LAMMPS build, see LAMMPS documentation https://docs.lammps.org/
+#### MNM custom LAMMPS model code: to be run with a full LAMMPS build, see LAMMPS documentation https://docs.lammps.org/

-MNM_input_file.in : input file -- contains parameters for soft repulsion and viscosity regulation
+MNM_input_file.in : input file (contains parameters for soft repulsion and viscosity regulation)

 core_MNM_model_header.h : header file

-core_MNM_model.cpp : core c++ model code (implements model as proposed)
+core_MNM_model.cpp : core c++ model code (implements model as proposed, see for details)

 #### Data processing codes: